Signal Decomposition Reveals Structure in Insider Threat Detection under Sparse Temporal Data: Campaign Detection

-Rather than modeling detailed temporal trajectories or sequential dynamics, we explicitly consider the sparsity of insider attack behavior in enterprise audit data.
-Empirically, attack campaigns in the CERT dataset consist of a small number of highly anomalous windows embedded within longer periods of normal activity.
-This observation suggests that campaign detection should emphasize extreme evidence rather than sustained deviation.

-For each user, we group consecutive windows into fixed-length sequences of $L=6$ days using a sliding window with stride 3.
-Each sequence is assigned a campaign label if it overlaps with at least one malicious window.
-Campaign-level anomaly scores are computed by aggregating the window-level mask reconstruction scores within each sequence using simple pooling functions, including summation and top-$k$ selection.
+To construct campaign-level examples, we group consecutive windows into fixed-length sequences of $L=6$ days using a sliding window with stride 3.
+Each sequence is labeled as malicious if it overlaps with at least one anomalous window.
+Campaign-level anomaly scores are then computed by aggregating the window-level mask reconstruction scores within each sequence.